You Could Be Mine: History

-The song has a one-minute drum and guitar intro.
-The song was played during the ending credits of Terminator 2 and is heard in the film itself in early scenes with John Connor.
-It also appeared in the 2009 sequel Terminator Salvation.

-Song meaning and lyrics

-The song talks about band member Izzy Stradlin's failed relationship with his girlfriend.

 Music video

 The music video for the song was directed by Andy Morahan, Stan Winston and Jeffrey Abelson.
 A T-800 Terminator is assembled, given the appearance of Arnold Schwarzenegger, and dispatched to assassinate the band at one of their concerts.
 The video consists of clips from the movie, including its teaser trailer, intercut with footage of the band performing the song as the T-800 makes his way to the front of the crowd.
 After the song ends, he confronts the band as they leave the venue through a back door and analyzes each member individually; Izzy Stradlin is absent at this point, replaced by keyboardist Dizzy Reed.
 The T-800 scans Axl Rose last and concludes that killing the band would be a "Waste of Ammo".
 Lowering his shotgun, he gives Rose a brief smirk and walks away.

 As the video features clips from the movie, it could not be put on the DVD Welcome to the Videos due to licensing issues.
 The video was also not included on any of the DVD releases of Terminator 2: Judgment Day, although it was included with a special double tape edition of the film, released on VHS in 1993.

-On October 6, 2022 a music video of "You Could Be Mine" song, with just a mix of scenes from the concert, live in New York at the Ritz Theatre recorded on May 16, 1991, was released to promote the Use Your Illusion (Super Deluxe Edition) box set.
-Approximately, from the half of the video until the end, in a few scenes, video filter are applied, to look like old film: lines, dust or scratches.
+On October 6, 2022, a music video of "You Could Be Mine", with only a mix of scenes from a concert in New York at the Ritz Theatre recorded on May 16, 1991, was released to promote the Use Your Illusion (Super Deluxe Edition) box set.

-Live performances

-Early live versions of "You Could Be Mine" featured Slash using a B.C.
-Rich Mockingbird (as in the video) instead of his usual Gibson Les Paul, due to his use of a tremolo during the solo.
-It was first played live at Rock in Rio II on January 20, 1991, and has been a staple ever since.
-The live version features amended lyrics to the line "an I leave you lyin' on the bed' with your ass in the air".
+Other usage

+The song was featured in Terminator Salvation during the scene where John Connor tries to hijack a Moto-Terminator.
+It also includes direct references to the film.